Billabong Creek floodplain

 Review feedback and refine the plan

-We’ll review what you tell us in Stage 2 public exhibition and refine the draft plan.
-If required, we may seek further feedback from affected landholders.
+We’re reviewing what you told us in Stage 2 public exhibition and will share a summary of what we heard.
+We’ll refine the draft plan and if required, we may seek further feedback from affected landholders.

 5. Early 2026